-Educator Behavior Student Activities inclusive students during the learning process. videos. • Guiding the discussion activities of inclusive students.
-Phase 5.
-Assessing and Reflecting Educators provide additional information if what is presented by students is still lacking, besides that it also provides corrections and reinforcement of the results that have been presented by students.
-Educators facilitate inclusive students to evaluate and reflect.
-Submitting the results of reports and solving problems that have been obtained Conduct discussions about the results of the submitted reports Together with the facilitators/educators conclude the results of the report exposure and discussion.
-Together with the facilitators/educators, they reflect on the values obtained from the conclusions.
+Educator Behavior Student Activities reinforcement of the results that students have presented. submitted reports • Educators facilitate inclusive students to Together with the facilitators/educators, conclude the reported exposure and discussion evaluate and reflect. results. • Together with the facilitators/educators, they reflect on the values obtained from the conclusions.